MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-azure-content.md

   - Use the GitHub provided, built-in pre-commit hooks that can be easily configured for a specific project.
 For example, there are pre-built hooks to scan for secrets, private keys, and credentials, and prevent a commit if any of these issues are found.
 - Establish role-based access control within your version control system.
   - Create well-defined roles by using the principle of least privileges.
 A CI/CD pipeline is your supply chain for production deployments.
   - Apply established user or group [roles](https://docs.github.com/en/enterprise-cloud@latest/admin/user-management/managing-users-in-your-enterprise/roles-in-an-enterprise) within your organization.
-Roles like Admin, Developer, Security admin, and Operator must be created to group individuals based on their specific role and function with regard to your CI/CD workflows.
+Roles like Admin, Developer, Security admin, and Operator must be created to group individuals based on their specific role and function regarding your CI/CD workflows.
 - Enable [auditing](https://docs.github.com/en/enterprise-server@3.2/admin/user-management/managing-users-in-your-enterprise/auditing-users-across-your-enterprise) of your workflows so there's transparency and traceability for configuration and other changes with respect to your CI/CD pipelines.

 #### Best practice – Secure your container images